 Occupied by the Japanese in December

-1941, the mayor Catalino Acosta organized a guerilla unit with 60
+1941, the mayor Catalino Acosta organized a guerrilla unit with 60

 members initially by early February, 1942.
 Japanese fled the town

-by mid-February 1945 after pressure from guerillas and attacks on
+by mid-February 1945 after pressure from guerrillas and attacks on

 Marcos Museum & Mausoleum

 the post-war president of the the Philippines.
 The

 service in the Philippine Army,